FullByte/FullByte.github.io/docs/games/boardgames/chessacre/index.md

 - In this case there is no need to roll the dice.
 - If you moved the king in a prior action through a dice roll you may move the king again.

-Moving to a field on which the enemy stands attacks the enemy.

-- If the enemy has an `protect` abiltiy, the attacker stays where it started and the attacked figure looses the `protect` abiltiy.
-- If the enemy has no `protect` abiltiy, the enemy is killed and the attacker gains an `protect` ability.
-- If the enemy has an `explode` or `convert` ability the enemy is killed and the attacker may choose to gain the `protect` abiltiy or the ability of the enemy.
-- If a player already has an ability they may choose which one to keep.

-The abilities `explode` and `convert` are gained when moving onto a marked field.
+The abilities explode and convert are gained when moving onto a marked field.

 - Figures can only pick up abilities on the other half of the board (never on their side!).
-- Abilities can be added to figures (except pawns) to enhance their attack.
+- All figures, except pawns, may gain abilities to enhance their attack.
 - If a player already has an ability they may choose which one to keep.
+Figures can only have one ability at a time.
-- If there are no abilities left, the figure does not gain the ability (there are 3 available per type + 2 `protect`, one for each king).
+- Each ability is availble 3 times + 2 protect for each king.
+If there are no abilities left, the figure does not gain the ability.
-- Abilities can be activated if the figure was moved.
-Activating an ability is not an extra action.
 - If the ability was gained in this move it can not directly be used.

+Moving to a field on which the enemy stands attacks the enemy.

+- If the enemy has an protect abiltiy, the attacker stays where it started and the attacked figure looses the protect abiltiy.
+- If the enemy doesn't have the protect abiltiy, the enemy is killed and the attacker gains an protect ability.
+- Killing an enemy with explosion or convert the attacker does not recieve the protect ability, however this credits for the kill are still recieved.
+- If the enemy has an explode or convert ability the enemy is killed and the attacker may choose to gain the protect abiltiy or the explode or convert ability from the enemy.

 The following abilities are availble: